Tessel 2 Command Line Interface

 During code deployment, CLI looks for .tesselignore and .tesselinclude files to let it know which files it should bundle up and push over to Tessel.
 In the default bundling process, CLI takes the file passed into the run or push command and uses it as an entry point to build a dependency graph (similar to Browserify).
 Once the dependencies are known, binary modules are replaced by pre-compiled (for mips) binaries, assets are copied, and everything is tarred before sent to the awaiting Tessel.

-• t2 erase erase any code pushed using the t2 push command
+t2 eraseerase any code pushed using thet2 pushcommand

 Using Wifi

-• [--on] connects to the last configured network
+[--off]disconnects from the current network[--on]connects to the last configured network

 Create An Access Point

-• [--on] turn on the most recently used access point
+[--off]turn off the current access point[--on]turn on the most recently used access point